The Covid pandemic brought a revolution in the way we work. More employees than ever are working remotely or opting for hybrid and flexible work.

 7. Create a positive work environment

 Happy employees are more motivated and productive but staying upbeat while working alone from home is tough.
 Walking into an office to be greeted by friendly colleagues creates a positive space to boost morale.
 Remote employees need this too, and it can be replicated through the digital workplace.
-Take a collaboration space like Microsoft Teams, colleagues can chat and collaborate.
-They can share gifs, emojis, a favorite song, or video.
+An intranet is a social space to share good news stories.
 HR and managers can encourage everyone in the organization to create a positive digital workplace.
-One way to do this is to create specific channels in Microsoft Teams dedicated to good news, coffee chats, or social spaces.
+One way to do this is to create specific spaces dedicated to good news, coffee chats, or social spaces.

 8. Support employees with the right digital tools